Whois lookup tool – find out who owns a domain

 Check domain name availability

-Hostinger’s Whois search tool helps you check whether your chosen domain name is available.
-In case it is, you can straightaway employ our domain checker and buy it for your site.
+Hostinger’s WHOIS search tool helps check whether your desired domain name is available.
+If yes, go to our domain checker and buy it for your website while you still can.

 Find a domain name owner

-If your desired domain name is taken, use our Whois lookup service to find all publicly available information about the current registrar and website owner, including their name and personal contact details.
+If your desired domain name is taken, use our WHOIS lookup service to find all publicly available information about the current registrar and website owner.
+You can then contact them and offer to buy a domain.

 See the domain expiration date